dntoll/quiz/system_testing.md

 # Lecture.
 System Testing
-	This quiz is intended to test you on the content of the lecture on TDD
+	This quiz is intended to test you on the content of the lecture on System test

 ## What is the goal of a test plan?
 	Check all that apply